 Infected cats often display increased irritability, withdrawal, or unusual aggression.
 Pain and discomfort drive behavioral shifts including hiding more frequently or reduced activity levels.

 Some cats experience loss of appetite or vomiting, indicating systemic impact from the infection.
 When urinary symptoms combine with general malaise, the situation has progressed beyond early-stage infection.
+Behavioral changes and lethargy may also be signs of more severe urinary diseases, which require prompt veterinary attention.

 Complete Inability to Urinate

 For male cats especially, complete inability to urinate represents a medical emergency.
 This symptom may indicate a life-threatening urinary blockage rather than a simple infection.
+A common cause of complete urinary blockage in male cats is a urethral plug, which is a buildup of minerals or tissue that can obstruct the urethra and requires prompt veterinary intervention.

 Cats appearing extremely lethargic, in severe pain, or unable to produce any urine require emergency veterinary care immediately.
 Urinary blockages can become fatal within 24 to 48 hours if untreated.